imagineLife/big-site/content/social/embrace-your-bias.md

 ---
-title: Personal Growth Through Information, Assumptions, And Actions
+title: "On Decision: Information, Assumptions, And Actions"
 author: Jake Laursen
-excerpt: We can grow while we gather info, make meaning, and assert our will
+excerpt: A Perspective on how we make choices while we gather info, make meaning, and assert our will
 tags: ["personal development", "growth", "bias", "learn"]
 parentDir: misc
-slug: misc/growth-and-bias
+slug: the-social-world/assemble-assume-assert
 order: 8
 ---